vesuxyz/docs/blog/2025-07-30-earn-with-ETH/index.md

 ![Earn with your USDC](usdc-yield.png)

 Right now, you earn around 4% on your ETH, and 5–6% on the borrowed USDC.
-Your ETH stays in the pool earning, while the borrowed stables generate yield on top.
+Your ETH keeps earning, while the borrowed stables generate yield on top.

 **Risk:** Same as Level 1, plus exposure to ETH price drops.
 If ETH falls too much, your position can be liquidated.
 Start with low borrow amounts and monitor your loan-to-value ratio.

 ## Level 3: Multiply it
 **More exposure, more yield**
 Multiply lets you increase your exposure to Ethereum.
 You supply wstETH, borrow ETH, and use it to buy more wstETH.
 All in one transaction.

 ![Multiply your wstETH](multiply-wstETH.png)

 Current examples show around 10% APY with a 3x multiplier.
 You can pick your own level, but higher yield comes with more risk.